The First Mention of Marxism in “Who Shall Survive?”

 The main point of Lenin’s work is not about religion.
 State and Revolution (1917) is a key Marxist text about the role of the state in the transition from capitalism to socialism.
 Written in the context of the Russian Revolution, it argues that the state is a tool of class oppression and must be dismantled and replaced with a “dictatorship of the proletariat” i.e. a working class state.

-There is an armed and ruthless enemy to creating socialism and to be blind to them made Marxists angry.
+There are armed and ruthless enemies of socialism and to be blind to them made Marxists angry.
 We see name calling: “vulgar ‘free-thinking’ philistinism”.
 It is 1917 and there is a class war.
 Can socialism survive?
 Lenin was contributing to history in theory and practice.
 In this struggle there was no room for confusion, and Lenin provided clarity.

 When Engels and Lenin used the term free-thinking philistines, they were criticising liberal thinkers as shallow, overly individualistic, preoccupied with surface-level reforms.
 These people lacked revolutionary depth and failed to understand or embrace the systemic changes required to overthrow capitalism.
-For Marxists like Engels and Lenin, such liberal trends were dangerous to the revolutionary struggle.
+For Marxists like Engels and Lenin, such liberal trends were dangerous.

-Lenin’s focus and clarity was vindicated by the Bolshevik victory in Russia and a few years later when Germany was close to a victory for socialism but betrayed by the people Engles and Lenin criticised.
+Lenin’s focus and clarity was vindicated by the Bolshevik victory in Russia and a few years later when Germany, close to a victory for socialism was betrayed by the very people Engles and Lenin criticised.
 That failure in Germany has cost the world dearly.

-Moreno has not commented on the class struggle and the place of the state and the nature and need for revolution.
+Moreno has not commented on the class struggle and the place of the state and the need for revolution.
 Why mention State and Revolution, and miss the main point?

 Footnotes